HappyThomas1/PubMedIDRetriever/README.md

 ChatGPT API recognize which is the title of the reference.

 ### Requirement:
-Input file should be named as papers.txt.
+Input file should be named as 'papers.txt'.
 One paper in each line.

 OpenAI API key should be set as an environmental variable OPENAI_API_KEY